 Sure, it’s not going to be cheap but dam – taking a helicopter trip over Tokyo at night is going to be one of those things you just never forget.
 Seeing the glittering glory extend out as far as the eye can see in all directions, there is no better way to appreciate the vastness and complexity of Tokyo.
 Perfect for an anniversary or unique experience in Tokyo, and if you have got the cash to splash…Maybe take me?

 There is no doubt that Tokyo is a foodie city, but finding the best of Japanese cuisine can be a real challenge amongst so many options.
-I highly recommend you try book a Tokyo Food Tour to really savour legendary Tokyo flavours and culture with the help of a local Tokyoite guide.
-Try yakitori (skewered BBQ chicken) streetsite, Monja-yaki Japanese pancakes at the place they were invented or try wagashi, a traditional sweet with different flavours depending on the season.
-Food tours are possibly the quickest way to really understand a city and in Tokyo this is no exception.
+I highly recommend you try to book a Tokyo Food Tour to really savor legendary Tokyo flavors and culture with the help of a local Tokyoite guide.
+Try yakitori (skewered BBQ chicken) streetside, Monja-yaki Japanese pancakes at the place they were invented or try wagashi, a traditional sweet with different flavors depending on the season.
+Food tours are possibly the quickest way to really understand a city and in Tokyo, this is no exception.

 While Disneyland Tokyo is the worst Disneyland I have ever been to (and will probably never, ever return) I’m convinced DisneySea Tokyo is the best theme park in the entire world!!
 Inspired by ocean tales and legends, DisneySea Tokyo has seven-themed areas and far too many attractions for just one day (I recommend two days).
 It’s like nothing else you have ever experienced.
 Such an unqualified statement may seem hyperbolic, but trust me on this – Once you visit DisneySea Tokyo you are going to understand what I mean.